Ad Noctum: Chapter 7

 “So.
 I have some special gene.”

 “Do you?”
-Rush said, without looking at him.
+Rush said without looking up.
 “Congratulations.”

 Volker stared at linear streaks of hyperspace and tried to hang onto his patience and let go of his despair.
 “Is that why you brought me here?”

 Rush shut his eyes.
-He sighed, pulled his glasses off and pressed the heel of one hand against his right eye.
+He sighed, pulled his glasses off, and pressed the heel of one hand into his eye.

-“You haven’t told me anything about this address that Telford says is like—the final final frontier.
+“You haven’t told me anything about this address that Telford says is the final final frontier.
 You haven’t mentioned it.
-Not even one time.”
+Not once.”

-“You don’t need me for this,” Volker said softly.
-“To merge two databases and then to mine them?
-For this you could get by with an enterprising undergraduate.”
+“You don’t need me for this.”
+Volker gestured at the computer in front of him.
+“To merge two databases and mine them?
+For this, you could get by with an enterprising undergraduate.”

 “True,” Rush said.

-“Classless,” Rush sighed, looking plaintively at the empty air.
+Rush sighed and looked plaintively at the empty air.
+“Classless.”

 “Right.
-Because what I actually need you for is the location of a Naquadria-laced planet.”
+Because what I actually need y’for is the location of a naquadria-laced planet?”

 “So why not just take the dataset?”
 Volker asked.
 “It.
 Not me.”

-“Unanswerable,” Rush whispered, like he was reading answers out of the air.
+“Unanswerable,” Rush said, like he was reading answers out of the air.
 “Try something else.”

 “Did you know I had the gene to turn on Ancient technology?”

 “When did you know?”
-Volker asked him, trying to keep his questions simple.
+Volker tried to keep his questions simple.
 Concrete.

 “That’s harder,” Rush said.
 “I’m not sure.”